knz/programming-in-c/assignments/6_bloom/README.rst

 - +1pt if your array API works properly.
 - +2pt if your ``dups`` program works minimally:

-  - it never outputs two times the same item;
+  - it never outputs the same item more than once.
-  - given an input that contains only *n* items, that are all unique, your program reproduces a non-zero fraction of *n* output items, regardless of the value of *n*.
+  - given an input that contains *n* unique items, your program reproduces a non-zero fraction of *n* output items, regardless of the value of *n*.

 - +0-3pt depending on the false positive rate of your implementation (more output items overall = better program).